Could Art Therapy Help Your Migraine?

 We got the drawing out, and Nadia spoke movingly about the pain that she suffered.
 She talked of

 - the pain of never feeling able to make plans, because of the unpredictability of migraine attacks

 - the pain of feeling guilty for letting workmates down

 - and also the pain of other people’s reactions to her being unwell

-We talked about Nadia’s wound-up feeling again, and I asked her to give me an example.
+We talked about Nadia’s wound-up feeling again, and I asked her to give me a recent example.
 ‘Just this morning’ she said.
 ‘My brother called and got mad at me about something.
 I just felt really confused and wound-up — and then this headache started.
 I’m so stupid – why do I let myself get so upset by things?’

 I gently pointed out that Nadia’s ‘I’m so stupid’ attitude was making her pain even worse than it needed to be.
 In therapy, part of our work would be to help Nadia find a deep, healing compassion for herself.

 Another aspect of our work would be to gradually help Nadia sort out and identify her feelings and thoughts so that she would become better equipped to deal with difficult interactions (such as the conversation with her brother) as they occurred.

 Over subsequent sessions, Nadia became increasingly able to get in touch with her inner ‘knowing’ about her problems.
 She discovered what needed to happen, and how to help it happen.